 Another first was that they asked me to fly to Miami and be one of the recording engineers on the record, a huge honor.
 I’d been a live audio engineer and now, after working with Chicago for three years, I was going to be an assistant to one of the most legendary record producers in the business.
 I was going to be able to learn from a master producer how to make a record.
 Exciting times!

 The band blocked out six weeks to get the album done.
 The production team rented three Miami mansions to make sure everyone got a great room and that no one was crowding anyone else.
 The houses were fantastic and they came equipped with a cook and maid service.
 (What more could you ask for!)
-I was in charge of the brass section (the hole in the ass gang), which simply meant nothing more than getting them to and from the studio on time, and back and forth to the airport.
+I was in charge of the brass section, which simply meant nothing more than getting them to and from the studio on time, and back and forth to the airport.

 The first day at the studio was spent setting up the drums and backline for the keyboards and guitars.
 I quickly realized that I was actually the assistant to the assistant for Phil’s head engineer.
 My only duty was going to be to change the tape on the echo recorder that was used for the headphone playback.
 Bummer.